 Grant himself may be the best example of how little education matters—a fact that he himself recognizes, as his education has led him only to try to educate others who will never get to enjoy the fruits of that education by the racist society around them.
 Whether he recognizes it or not, the disdain with which Antoine looked at Grant when Grant was a child resembles the disdain with which Grant now views his own profession, and even his own students.
 (It’s also proof that Antoine hates himself: he sees a lot of himself in Grant, and thus hates Grant.)
 Grant paints a bleak picture of education: instead of leading to concrete changes, education is only good for producing new teachers to perpetuate the cycle of uselessness.

-Antoine is the first Creole character in Gaines’s novel—Creole’s are half white and half black, putting them between two racial groups.
+Antoine is the first Creole character in Gaines’s novel—Creole people are half white and half Black, putting them between two racial groups.
 In a sense, Grant is “creole,” too—he’s caught halfway between the world of education and university life and the world of religion and plantation culture.
-Just as Antoine hates blacks as much, if not more, than whites do, Grant despises black plantation culture more than whites do.
-Grant and Antoine’s cynicism is based on the common belief that change is impossible: nothing will ever upset the superiority of whites over blacks.
+Just as Antoine hates Black people as much, if not more, than white people do, Grant despises Black plantation culture more than white people do.
+Grant and Antoine’s cynicism is based on the common belief that change is impossible: nothing will ever upset the superiority of white people over Black people.
 Nevertheless, Grant hasn’t yet given up all hope, and this is why he continues to teach.